 Parag Dhumal, Ph.D.

-Dr. Parag Dhumal is an Associate Professor of Operations Management and Quantitative Methods in the Department of Business at the University of Wisconsin – Parkside, USA.
+Dr. Parag Dhumal is an Professor and Chair in the Department of Business at the University of Wisconsin – Parkside, USA.
 Prior to joining UW-Parkside, he has worked at Angelo State University (TX, USA) and Winona State University (MN, USA).
 He has also provided consulting services to businesses.
 Dr. Dhumal received Ph.D. in Manufacturing Management & MS in Industrial Engineering from The University of Toledo, USA.
 He is CPIM (Certified in Production and Inventory Management) and CSCP (Certified Supply Chain Professional) certified from APICS.
 He is an active researcher with his interests include Inventory Management, Healthcare Management, learning technologies and styles, Structural Equation Modeling, and Simulation.
 He has published papers and case studies in many reputed journals such as, but not limited to, Decision Science Journal of Innovative Education, Journal of Computer Information Systems, Health & Technology, International Journal of Inventory Management and Journal of Critical Incidences.
-He has conducted workshop in Structural Equation Modeling for faculties and doctoral students.
-He is recipients of many awards for his research papers at International level conferences worldwide.
+He has conducted workshops in Structural Equation Modeling for faculties and doctoral students.
+He has received many awards for his research papers at International level conferences worldwide.
 Dr. Dhumal has taught many courses at graduate (MBA) and undergraduate level.
 These courses include, but not limited to, Operations Management, Supply Chain Management, Business Statistics, Quantitative Methods, Forecasting, Project Management, and Simulation.
 He has taken extensive training to develop online courses and is recipient of grants to develop online Business Statistics and Supply Chain Management courses.
 He has participated in the IPad project to explore innovative ways of using mobile computing technology in classroom.
 Additional information can be found at https://www.uwp.edu/learn/instructorprofiles/facultystaffdetail.cfm?uid=dhumal